wp-plugins/wp-widget-master/readme.txt

 The Widget Master plugin lets visitors to choose what widgets/blocks he want or wont to see on your pages.
 Visitor can hide widgets per PHP session.

-Also you can choose widgets visibility on specified pages/templates.
+Also the plugin adds availability to choose your widgets visibility on specified pages/templates.

 Since version 2.0 there will be a lot of amazing widgets available in the plugin.